TheM1ddleM1n/MBSkin/README.md

 | Banana    | `"banana"`   |
 | Qhyun     | `"qhyun"`    |

-Change any of the 9 `SKIN_ID` variables in code to one of the above.
+Change any of the 9 `SKIN_ID` variables in code to one of the above

 ---